eaddari/gruppo-Ai-Academy/29_08/crewai_group/esercizio_esteso/output/research_report.md

 **Purpose and Intended Use**:

+* Description of the AI system's intended purpose, including the sector of deployment.
-* The Esercizio Esteso project is a multi-agent AI research system built with CrewAI, enabling intelligent routing between specialized research crews for documentation, web search, and mathematical problem-solving.
+  - Esercizio Esteso is an AI system built on a multi-agent architecture using CrewAI, designed to intelligently route research tasks to specialized crews based on task type (documentation, web search, or mathematical problem-solving).
-* The system is modular and extensible, supporting the addition of new crews, agents, and tools for specialized tasks.
-* Key features include intelligent routing between research crews, extensible architecture, documentation/web search/math problem-solving capabilities, custom tools for Q&A with citations, and dynamic RAG function loading.
-* The system is documented using Sphinx, with the genericflow package providing additional flow management and tooling capabilities.
-* [Information not available]: Intended sector of deployment.
-* [Information not available]: Clearly stated problem the AI application aims to solve.
+* Clearly state the problem the AI application aims to solve.
+  - The system addresses the need for efficient, automated research assistance, documentation management, and mathematical problem-solving by leveraging specialized AI agents and tools.
-* [Information not available]: Target users and stakeholders.
+* Delineate target users and stakeholders.
+  - [Information not available]
-* [Information not available]: Measurable goals and key performance indicators (KPIs).
+* Set measurable goals and key performance indicators (KPIs).
+  - [Information not available]
-* [Information not available]: Ethical implications and regulatory constraints.
+* Consider ethical implications and regulatory constraints.
+  - [Information not available]
-* [Information not available]: Prohibited uses or potential misuse scenarios.
+* Clear statement on prohibited uses or potential misuse scenarios.
-* **Operational environment:** The system is designed to operate in Python environments, expecting a Python virtual environment at `.venv/Scripts/python.exe` for tool execution, with a fallback to the system Python executable if not found.
-The `rag` directory must be added to the Python path for dynamic function imports.
-The system is documented using Sphinx and supports extensibility for new agents and tools.
+  - [Information not available]
+* **Operational environment:** Describe where and how the AI system will operate, such as on mobile devices, cloud platforms, or embedded systems.
+  - The system is implemented in Python and operates within a Python virtual environment.
+It is designed to be extensible and can be deployed in environments supporting Python and Sphinx-based documentation workflows.

 ## Risk classification